 Status Dwellings in major landscape features Non-residential floorspace in major landscape features (sq m)

-Newly permitted 2022-23 0 10,170 sq m
+Newly permitted 2023-24 0 0 sq m

-Completed 2022-23 -1 -1,163 sq m
+Completed 2023-24 1 -1,970 sq m

-11.8 There has been a net loss in both dwellings and non-residential floorspace completed in a Major Landscape Feature as defined in policy EN14 of the Local Plan this year.
-There has been a significant growth in non-residential floorspace permitted due to the consent for a new secondary school at Richfield Avenue, which is already underway.
+11.8 There has been a net gain of a single dwelling and a net loss of non-residential floorspace completed in a Major Landscape Feature as defined in policy EN14 of the Local Plan this year.
+There have been no new permissions for dwellings or non-residential floorspace in a Major Landscape Feature.